JesusFilm/react-prep/Project/README.md

 This is to consolidate learnings from the previous modules and to prepare you for contributing to the CORE project.

 There are intentional gaps left in the instructions, try to figure out what you should do to make something work.
-Ask for help if you get stuck on a problem for over an how though.
+Ask for help if you get stuck on a problem for over an hour though.

 > We are writing `functional react components`.
 Some of the videos may mention `class based components`, those places can be skipped.